 bride and groom would like to thank their guests for being here, and would like you to know that each of you were invited here on this day because you have played an integral part in their intertwining lives.

 Marriage is, truly, a magical gift.
 As Mark Twain noted, "Marriage makes of two fractional lives a whole, and it gives to two purposeless lives a work [...] it gives to two questioning natures a reason for living, and something to live for; it will give a new gladness to the sunshine, a new fragrance to the flowers, a new beauty to the earth, a new mystery to life."

-In the time that Raymond and Lisa have spent together, they've built the sturdy foundation for a lifelong relationship.
+In the time that Bride and Groom have spent together, they've built the sturdy foundation for a lifelong relationship.
 After a great deal of thoughtful consideration, they have decided to bind themselves to one another for the rest of their lives.

-May you all remember and cherish this sacred ceremony, for on this day, with love, we will forever bind Raymond and Lisa together.
+May you all remember and cherish this sacred ceremony, for on this day, with love, we will forever bind Bride and Groom together.

-(Addressing couple) Raymond and Lisa, learn to work together, to laugh together, and to love together.
+Bride and Groom, learn to work together, to laugh together, and to love together.
 Don't get caught up in worldly things that will draw you apart.
 Instead, focus on your shared devotion and turn inward.
 As your relationship strengthens you will find that you come to share a remarkable love; a love that is both abundantly given and freely accepted.

 The joy you'll find as you pursue your shared lives will fuel you to face head-on the challenges you'll encounter on this Earth.
 On your journeys together, keep your spouse in the space of highest priority in your heart.
 The love you share must be guarded and cherished, it is your most valuable treasure.

 Marriage is an ancient rite.
 As you enter into this union, you are choosing to take part in a historical human establishment and are pledging your commitment before the witnesses present here today to enter into that tradition with honor.